^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In 1968, during the outbreak of OKZ among schoolchildren and teachers in the city of Norwalk (USA), the agent of this outbreak, a virus called Norwolk, was discovered.
-It was identified by the method of immune electron microscopy.
+In 1968, during an outbreak of acute gastroenteritis among schoolchildren and teachers in the city of Norwolk (USA), the causative agent of this outbreak was discovered - a virus called Norwolk.
+It was identified using the method of immune electron microscopy.
 The virus has a spherical shape and a diameter of 27-32 nm.
-Similar viruses have been detected in many other outbreaks of gastroenteritis in England, the United States, and Australia.
+Similar viruses were discovered in many other outbreaks of gastroenteritis in England, the USA, and Australia.

-In antigenic respect, they turned out to be inhomogeneous, at least 4 serovariants were established.
-The genome is a single-stranded, unfragmented RNA of positive polarity.
-The virus is assigned to the Caliciviridae family; these are the most frequent pathogens of gastroenteritis in children older than 4 years and in adults.
-The virus is released in the first 48-72 hours after the disease, it is very stable in the external environment.
-It spreads by the fecal-oral route through infected water and food.
+Antigenically, they were found to be heterogeneous, with at least 4 serovariants identified.
+The genome is represented by single-stranded, non-fragmented RNA of positive polarity.
+The virus is classified as belonging to the Caliciviridae family; these are the most common causative agents of gastroenteritis in children over 4 years of age and in adults.
+The virus is excreted in the first 48-72 hours after the disease, and is very stable in the external environment.
+It is spread by the fecal-oral route through contaminated water and food.

 The incubation period is 18-48 hours.
-The onset of the disease is acute, in 70% of cases, vomiting, in 65% - diarrhea.
+The onset of the disease is acute, vomiting in 70% of cases, diarrhea in 65%.
 The disease lasts 2-3 days.
 In elderly people, a fatal outcome is possible.
-Diagnosis of the disease is difficult due to the lack of laboratory test systems and the inability to cultivate the virus in vitro.
+Diagnosis of the disease is difficult due to the lack of laboratory test systems and the impossibility of culturing the virus in vitro.